Understanding the golden thread

 During occupation:

-The Accountable Person is responsible for coordinating the golden thread, keeping it updated and ensuring it is accurate and accessible.
+The Accountable Person (AP) is responsible for coordinating the golden thread, keeping it updated – ensuring it is accurate and accessible.
 And when they can’t find this information, they need to justify why.

-The Accountable Person may be an individual, partnership or corporate body and there may be more than one Accountable Person for a building.
-If there are multiple Accountable Persons, then the Principal Accountable Person will take lead responsibility for the golden thread.
+The Accountable Person may be an individual, partnership or corporate body.
+There may also be more than one AP for a building.
+If there are multiple APs, then the Principal Accountable Person (PAP) will take lead responsibility for the thread.

-Where the building already exists, the accountable person will need to make reasonable enquires to find the information that allows them to assess and manage the safety risks of fire spread and structural stability.
+Where the building already exists, APs need to make reasonable enquires to find information to assess and manage safety risks of fire spread and structural stability.